-(Guest Post by your average 30-year-old with a full-time job, teaching yoga for the peace of mind and extra dough :) As part of our Side Hustle Series.)
+(Guest article by your average 30-year-old with a full-time job, teaching yoga for the peace of mind and extra dough :) As part of our Side Hustle Series.)

 I started practicing yoga three years ago after injuring myself training for a marathon.
 I was going to classes 5-7 times a week and it wasn’t long before I started imagining my life getting paid to practice yoga and getting certified to teach my own classes.
 For me, yoga was the avenue I chose because I was good at it, but for you, this might mean Pilates, spin, Zumba, and the choices go on and on.